CloudyUnity/ScholsVault2025/Modules/Maths/Maths 1/Topics/Linear Algebra/Gaussian Elimination/Explanation.md

 You may get multiple solutions (Use parameters) or no solution (Everything cancels)

-This section is light on details because the best way to learn GE is to practice it
+This section is light on details because the best way to learn GE is to practice it Feel free to add a section here if you want